Ek ong kaar, sat naam, karataa purakh, nirbho, nirvair

 Jap aad sach jugaad sach hai bhee sach Nanak hosee bhee sach.

 After this is the name of the Bani „Jap”, and the first verse of the Jap Bani (Sikh prayer).
-Such religious groups declare this can be corroborated by the number of times that the mantar appears at the starting of every Raag.
+Such groups declare this can be corroborated by the number of times that the mantar appears at the starting of every Raag.

 Others groups point out that in Gurbani (or Sikh Gurus) it is also spelled „ek ong kar sat gur prasad” and that this does not mean an even more abbreviated form of Mul Mantar.